mtalijanac/associations/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Timecache is data structure used to store timed data for some limited time.
-By usage, timecache is a form of multimap, as it is associative container that contains a sorted list of key-value pairs, while permitting multiple entries with the same key.
+TimeCache is data structure used to store related events with expiry TimeCache is a form of multimap, as it stores multiple entries under the same key.
 Additionally each stored value can be associated to multiple keys.
-Timecache is optimized for small memory footprint.
-Each value is stored to an on-heap allocated array.
+TimeCache is primary optimized for memory footprint.
+Each value is serialized and then stored to an on-heap allocated array.

-Here's when you should use Timecache:
+Here's when you should use TimeCache:
-* You need to store large amount of data, as memory store is efficient
+* You need to store large amount of data, in space efficient manner
 * Data stored is associated to other stored data (grouping data by index)
 * Data stored is associated in multiple ways (arbitrary number of indexes)
 * Data is removed periodically based on its age (windowing)